jarviscanada/jarvis_data_eng_nakeeta/linux_sql/README.md

 # Linux Cluster Monitoring Agent
 ## Introduction
-The Linux Cluster Administration (LCA) Team has been requested with the responsibility of managing a Linux cluster.
-The cluster consists of 10 nodes/servers, all running on CentOS7 and are internally connected by a switch.
-Cluster Monitor agent is an internal tool that monitors server clusters by recording CPU and memory hardware specifications of each node/server.
-The collected data is then stored in a local PostgreSQL database.
-This allows the LCA team the  see the usage and activity of each node/server, which will be informative when making business decisions.
+The Linux Cluster Administration (LCA) Team has been assigned with the responsibility of managing a Linux cluster.
+The cluster consists of 10 nodes/servers all running on CentOS7 and are internally connected by a switch and can communicate through internal IPv4 addresses.
+The LCA team needs record the hardware specifications of each node and monitor node resource usage, such CPU and memory usage.
+The collected data will be in realtime and should be stored in a RDBMS database.
+The LCA team will use the usage and activity data of each node/server when making future business/ resource planning decisions. <br />
+## Overview
+The Cluster monitoring solution presented below is minimum viable product (MVP), all testing has been conducted on a single machine rather then a cluster.
+The collected data will be stored in a PostgreSQL database.
+All required scripts to start, stop and create a PostgreSQL instance in a Docker container is provided.
+Scripts to collect and store hardware specification and usage data in the PostgreSQL instance are also provided in this solution.<br />
 ## Architecture and Design
 ![My Image](./assets/my_image.png)
-The diagram above illustrates a simmilar architecture design using 3 nodes  <br /> <br />
+<center>  The diagram above illustrates a three node cluster internally conneacted by a switch </center> <br />
 ### Database tables
 #### host_info.sh
 host_info stores hardware specifications of each node/server of the host machine <br />  <br />